 Fed up with California’s exorbitant tax rates, overheated housing markets, and gridlocked traffic?
 Run for the Tennessee hills!
 With its affordable living costs, favorable tax rates (no tax on ordinary income!), sophisticated cities, charming small towns, and warm Southern hospitality, Tennessee consistently makes the list of top inbound states in the country for a multitude of reasons.
 You can join the influx and start enjoying everything the state has to offer – from Beale Street’s bustling blues clubs to the remote ridges of the Great Smoky Mountains.
 But before you abandon the Golden State, there are some things you should know!
-Peruse our guide of pros and cons, best places to live, moving tips, and more, so you’re well-researched ahead of your move.
+Peruse our guide of pros and cons, best places to live, moving tips, and more so you’re well-researched ahead of your move.
 You’ll also find our helpful ranked lists of the best licensed California and Tennessee moving companies.

 What You Need to Know Before Moving from California to Tennessee